 Ensure your diet provides everything you need

-During the lockdown, it might be worth pivoting your diet to account for the reduction in physical exercise and the increase in sedentary activity.
+It might be worth pivoting your diet to account for the reduction in physical exercise and the increase in sedentary activity.

 Listen to your body